LBaaS/lbaas-api/README.md

 7) build it
 mvn clean install
-mvn assembly:assembly
+mvn assembly:assembly ( should have no errors )

 8) initialize DB
 mysql/mysql -u root -p < lbaas.sql    ( build the DB, first time only, will drop DBs and create LBaaS schemas )

-9) install gearman ( can be local for testing or on a system of your choice ) sudo apt-get install gearman-job-server
+9) install gearman ( can be local for testing or on a system of your choice ) sudo apt-get install gearman-job-server     <<  should also start gearmand

 10) check config params
 lbaas.config defines run time params, this is setup for local testing by default